A student has been arrested for simply playing the popular game 'PUBG' in India, where criticism and restrictions on games are increasing.

 https://www.hindustantimes.com/india-news/demon-in-every-house-10-arrested-in-gujarat-for-playing-pubg/story-7H8wSyILwRRNuYD8F02QBM.html

-Battlegrounds, PlayerUnknown's Violent Hit Game, Banned in India-Bloomberg
+Battlegrounds, PlayerUnknown's Violent Hit Game, Banned in India - Bloomberg

 https://www.bloomberg.com/news/articles/2019-03-24/india-bans-most-popular-game-over-fear-of-creating-psychopaths

-Following this trend, Tencent, a mobile version of PUBG, has introduced a health reminder function and a six-hour day limit in India.
-Tencent is an official Twitter mobile account for mobile version PUBG for India 'The mobile version PUBG is a game.
-It is just entertainment and should be enjoyed in a healthy and responsible way.'
-'We have some local governments We were surprised to know that we decided to ban the mobile version of PUBG, and we worked to understand the legal basis of such bans, conducted constructive dialogue with relevant authorities, and hoped to withdraw the ban.
-Commented on the
+In response to this trend, Tencent, the distributor of the mobile version of PUBG, has introduced a health reminder feature and a six-hour daily limit in India.
+Tencent posted a statement on the official Twitter account for the Indian mobile version of PUBG, saying, 'PUBG Mobile is a game.
+It is merely entertainment and should be enjoyed in a healthy and responsible manner.'
+'We were surprised to learn that some local governments have decided to ban the mobile version of PUBG.
+We are committed to understanding the legal basis for these bans, engaging in constructive dialogue with the relevant authorities, and hope to have the bans revoked.'

-in Game, Posted by log1i_yk
+in Education, Game, Posted by log1i_yk